-Increasingly recognised as a vital part of public and individual health, nutrition graduates use their skills to help people and communities make the right eating choices
+Nutrition is a vital part of good health and a nutrition degree gives you the skills and knowledge to help people make the right dietary choices

 Jobs directly related to your degree include: